teleprint-me/sdl-examples/docs/dda.md

 } float_point_t; // type alias
 ```

-Then we define a data structure representing points as integers, having a lower fidelity and range of expression.
+Then we define a data structure representing points as integers, offering lower fidelity and range of expression.

 ```c
 // NOTE: Same for integer types, e.g. SDL_Point